dtcenter/MET/met/docs/Users_Guide/data_io.rst

 Requirements for CF Compliant NetCDF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MET tools uses following attributes and variables for the CF Compliant NetCDF.
+The MET tools use following attributes and variables for input CF Compliant NetCDF data.

 1. The global attribute "Conventions".

-2. The "standard_name" and "units" attributes for coordinate variables.
-The "axis" attribute ("T" or "time") must exist at the time variable if the "standard_name" attribute does not exist.
+2. The ""`standard_name <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.9/cf-conventions.html#standard-name>`_" and "`units <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.9/cf-conventions.html#units>`_" attributes for coordinate variables.
+The "`axis <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.9/cf-conventions.html#time-axis-ex>`_" attribute ("T" or "time") must exist as the time variable if the "standard_name" attribute does not exist.

-3. The "coordinates" attribute at the data variables.
+3. The "`coordinates <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.9/cf-conventions.html#coordinate-types>`_" attribute for the data variables.
 It contains the coordinate variable names.

-4. The "grid_mapping" attribute at the data variables for projections and the matching grid mapping variable (optional for the latitude_longitude projection).
+4. The "`grid_mapping <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.9/cf-conventions.html#appendix-grid-mappings>`_" attribute for the data variables for projections and the matching grid mapping variable (optional for the latitude_longitude projection).

 5. The gridded data should be evenly spaced horizontally and vertically.

-6. (Optional) the "forecast_reference_time" variable for init_time.
+6. (Optional) the "`forecast_reference_time <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.9/cf-conventions.html#scalar-coordinate-variables>`_" variable for init_time.

 MET processes the CF-Compliant gridded NetCDF files with the projection information.
 The CF-Compliant NetCDF is defined by the global attribute "Conventions" whose value begins with "CF-" ("CF-<Version_number>").
-The global attribute "Conversions" is mandatory.
+The global attribute "Conventions" is mandatory.
 MET accepts the variation of this attribute ("conventions" and "CONVENTIONS").
 The value should be started with "CF-" and followed by the version number.
 MET accepts the attribute value that begins with "CF " ("CF" and a space instead of a hyphen) or "COARDS".

 The grid mapping variable contains the projection information.
 The grid mapping variable can be found by looking at the variable attribute "grid_mapping" from the data variables.
 The "standard_name" attribute is used to filter out the coordinate variables like time, latitude, and longitude variables.
 The value of the "grid_mapping" attribute is the name of the grid mapping variable.
 Four projections are supported with grid mapping variables: latitude_longitude, lambert_conformal_conic, polar_stereographic, and geostationary.
 In case of the latitude_longitude projection, the latitude and longitude variable names should be the same as the dimension names and the "units" attribute should be valid.